Venus in Copper: Plot summary

 Returning to the house of the Hortensii, Falco discovers that Novus is dead in the privy after a banquet.
 He has been poisoned.
 Severina comes under suspicion, but Falco can find no real clue.
-Sabina wants to pay him off and considers him a failure, when the news arrives that Viridovix, the Hortensii's Gaulish cook, is also dead.
-He too was poisoned.
-Continuing to investigate, Falco is beaten up badly by thugs working for Appius Priscillus, a rival of the Hortensii, but is rescued and nursed back to health by Helena in their new apartment.
-When he finally recovers, he continues to investigate but returns only to see the apartment block in which they are living collapse.
+Sabina wants to pay him off and considers him a failure, when the news arrives that Viridovix, the Hortensii's Gaulish cook, is also dead by poison.
+Continuing to investigate, Falco is beaten up badly by thugs working for Appius Priscillus, a rival of the Hortensii, but is rescued and nursed back to health by Helena.
+After he recovers, he continues to investigate but returns only to see the apartment block in which he is living collapse.
 Believing Helena to be inside, Falco and others begin to dig.
 Helena arrives just as all hope seems lost.
-By a freak accident, Helena and Falco run into Cossus after helping to search for other survivors in the rubble, and after interrogating Cossus—now revealed to be an operative for the Hortensii—they discover that the Hortensii owned Falco's apartment block.
+By a freak accident, Helena and Falco run into Cossus after helping to search for other survivors in the rubble, and after interrogating Cossus (now revealed to be an operative for the Hortensii) they discover that the Hortensii owned Falco's apartment block.
 Cossus is lynched and crucified by an angry mob.

-All at once, Falco and Helena conclude that Severina poisoned Novus as revenge because a building owned by Novus had previously collapsed, killing her lover, and had (as Novus' representative) tried to demolish Falco's home to kill Helena out of romantic jealousy.
+Falco and Helena conclude that Severina poisoned Novus as revenge because a building owned by Novus had previously collapsed, killing her lover, and had (as Novus' representative) tried to demolish Falco's home to kill Helena out of romantic jealousy.
 Falco confronts Priscillus, the Hortensii women and Severina Zotica.
 Priscillus and the Hortensii women are revealed to have been planning to kill Novus (who was threatening to evict the other freedmen from the Hortensii business), but were beaten to him by Severina.
 Falco forces Priscillus to leave Rome, and blackmails the Hortensii into buying his silence by "donating" to a charity set up by Helena.
-As for Severina, Falco is unable to prove anything but Severina nevertheless doesn't go unpunished and is herself blackmailed into marriage by an inquisitive public servant who has managed to obtain evidence of her past misdeeds.
+As for Severina, Falco is unable to prove anything, but Severina is blackmailed into marriage by an inquisitive public servant who has managed to obtain evidence of her past misdeeds.

 Left with no home, Falco and Helena move back into Fountain Court.